 Sunrise is a larger medium-sized city located in the state of Florida.
 With a population of 92,700 people and 17 constituent neighborhoods, Sunrise is the 29th largest community in Florida.

-The overall education level of Sunrise is somewhat higher than in the average US city of 21.84%: 25.86% of adults 25 and older in the city have at least a bachelor's degree.
+In terms of college education, Sunrise is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 25.14% of adults 25 and older in the city have at least a bachelor's degree.

 The most common language spoken in Sunrise is English.
 Other important languages spoken here include Spanish and French Creole.